mfey/units2/README.md

 Clojure does not have built-in support for numerical quantities in a system of units.
 Most (all?) previous solutions to this problem construct ad-hoc domain specific languages, instead of transforming the entire language into a DSL (which is what Lisp languages are supposed to do).
 This library brings Clojure into the world of unit-aware computing (https://xkcd.com/1643/).

+This library also distinguishes itself by respecting the distinction between the algebra on quantities with units and the algebra on units themselves.
+This is an important prerequisite for dimensional analysis.

 ### This solution

 We provide protocols for things that are units and for things that have units ("amounts", "dimensionful quantities", ...), and a reference implementation of these protocols that augments Clojure in a functional, lispy way.

 In addition to these protocols,
 + The reference implementation of units partakes in `clojure.lang.IFn`
-    + A sample bunch of IFnUnits units are provided, as well as tools to quickly create your own IFnUnits from the `SI/` and `NonSI/` units in `javax.measure.unit`
+    + A sample bunch of IFnUnits units are provided, as well as tools to quickly create your own IFnUnits
 + The reference implementation of dimensionful quantities comes with unit-aware version of `+`,`-`,`*`,`/`, etc.
     + These augmented `+-*/` are accessible both using namespace-qualified symbols (idiomatic clojure) and within the scope of a context-creating macro (idiomatic in any lisp)
+    + `+-*/` also conform to the rules dimensional analysis

 ### Pre-existing Clojure (Java) solutions: